eli-eric/eli-panda-api/README.md

 Run database and API in docker:

-`docker-compose -f docker-compose-dev.yml up -d`
+`docker-compose -f docker-compose-dev.yml up -d --build`

 It will run all necessary services including neo4j and REST API itself.